Torsa: History

 By the late 17th century the Dukes of Argyll were the dominant landowners in the area and they began to lease land on a competitive basis rather than as the traditional means of strengthening the welfare of their senior clansmen.
 Neighbouring Seil, Luing and Shuna were subject to significant clearances of the indigenous population by Clan Campbell as early as 1699 and it is highly likely that Torsa suffered the same fate.
 The Slate Islands then became part of the Netherlorn estates of the Breadalbane family, a branch of Clan Campbell, whose affairs were directed from Ardmaddy Castle on the mainland.

+In 1928 a stone spindle whorl of unknown date was found on the central plateau of the island.
 At the beginning of the 19th century there were eleven families living on the island who made use of the traditional run rig system of cultivation.
 In the mid-19th century the population was recorded as 9, 5 females and 4 males and by 1909 the island had a single farm.
 The 1961 census was the last record of any permanent inhabitation with a single resident living there at that time.

-During the 20th century most of the Breadalbane land on the Slate islands was sold off as smaller farms and individual houses.
-Torsa is still a part of Ardmaddy Estate today although this is now in the hands of the Struthers family.
+During the 20th century most of the Breadalbane land on the Slate Islands was sold off as smaller farms and individual houses.

-In 1928 a stone spindle whorl of unknown date was found on the central plateau of the island.
+In 2024, a UK-based Muslim cleric, Yasser Al-Habib, attempted to buy the island to establish a Sharia-based state but was refused by the owner.
+Al-Habib had raised £3 million from followers for the purchase, intending to build a school, hospital, and mosque.
+In response, Calvin Robinson, a Christian political commentator and priest, launched a fundraising campaign to buy the island for a Christian monastery and retreat; he raised over £160,000 but did not purchase the island.